szcrubyroostrap/venmo-api/README.md

 3.  run  `bundle exec rails db:seeds`

 ### Unit Testing
-You have to run the following command in a terminal: `bundle exec rspec`
+You have to run the following command in a terminal: `bundle exec rspe`

 ### Code Formatter
 To improve the quality of the source code, the following gems have been added to the project.